Reg CF vs Reg D: What’s the Difference?

 Regulation Crowdfunding features:

-No accreditation needed for investors.
+No accreditation is needed for investors.
 Anyone can invest up to $2,200 per year.

 Investors with higher incomes and net worth can invest more